xzhang1234/Design-Pattern/README.md

 -- Adapter implements the target interface (so the adapter is an instance of the interface) while delegates the function call to the adaptee
 21. Proxy
 - Intent:
+-- Provide a barrier between client and the real object, and hence can (1) control access, (2) add extra functionality.
+The proxy can also serve as a placeholder for the real object and initialize the real object on demand.
+- Implementation:
+- Composition and delegation
 22. Bridge (To do)
 23. FlyWeight (To do)